 That’s brilliant when we need to read something fast or get the gist of an article when we don’t have time to read the whole thing, but what about when we’re trying to spot and correct mistakes?
 If our brains fill in the blanks so we don’t see the erorrs, how can we know what to fix?
 You can be damned sure that if you don’t spot your typos, your readers will, and all that embarrassment will spell (hah!) the end of your reputation and possibly your career before it’s even begun.

 Reading out loud forces your brain to slow down to the same speed as your mouth, which is much slower than your eyes.
-Where you could probably read 200 words in a heartbeat while scanning silently, your mouth forces you to pick out each word one by one and notice them all.
+Where you could probably read 200 words a second while scanning silently, your mouth forces you to pick out each word one by one and notice them all.

 Typos that your eyes happily skipped over will trip over your tongue, forcing you to pause and correct them.